2snufkin/notes/React/Summery.md

 you can use the following build tools:
 1. create reacte app: a way to start building a new single-page application in React.
-`npx create-react-app`
-2. create-vite: more recommended.
-A tool to quickly start a project from a basic template for popular frameworks.
-`npm create vite`

 *a project created with create react let you write jsx code inside js file.
 Vite - not.
 You will need to use the .jsx*